airyhq/airy/docs/docs/sources/sms-twilio.md

 </TLDR>

-[Twilio](https://www.twilio.com/) is a communication platform specialized in phone services.
-Airy Core supports Twilio as a provider of 2 different sources: Twilio WhatsApp and Twilio SMS.

 This document provides a step by step guide to integrate a Twilio SMS source with your Airy Core Platform instance.